 Microblading has been the most popular permanent makeup procedure for quite some time now, which is no wonder since it can give fabulous results.
-However, although this procedure is generally considered relatively safe, whenever you’re dealing with long-lasting results, there’s a chance you won’t be completely satisfied with how it turns out.
+However, although this procedure is generally considered relatively safe, there’s always a chance of microblading gone wrong.

-Apart from these aesthetic disasters, a poor execution can leave you with an infection, permanent scarring if the technician it too aggressive, or an allergic reaction if the tech fails to do a patch test prior to the procedure.
+Apart from these aesthetic disasters, poor execution can leave you with an infection, permanent scarring if the technician is too aggressive, or an allergic reaction if the tech fails to do a patch test prior to the procedure.

 If you’re considering undergoing a microblading treatment, do your research.
 Our ultimate guides are a good place to start: